TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/userguide/project-owners.md

 DesignDoc custom field with a link to a design document might be a required field for any issue that has the Type-Design-Review label.

+A custom field can have a `Parent Approval`, which means they will appear under the parent approval's section in an issue, separate from where other fields are shown.
+A custom field can also be an `Issue Gate field`, which means they will appear under each issue's gate, separate from where other fields are shown.
+For example, if an Issue has gates `Design`, `Test`, and `Launch`, a gate field called `Milestone` would appear under each gate section.
+If `Milestone` is a multi-valued field, each gate's "Milestone" can have multiple values.
+A custom field cannot be a gate field and have a parent approval at the same time.

 Some fields are more commonly used than others.
 In large projects, there may be variations of the software development process that are only used with a few issues.
 Over time, more and more such process